Ymär Daher

-Ymär Daher (Mishar Dialect: Үмәр Таһир, né Tahiroff - Literary Tatar: Гомәр Таһиров, Ğömər Tahirov; 5 November 1910 – 10 July 1999) was a Tatar cultural worker, researcher, public servant, teacher and docent of turkology, doctor of philosophy and a vice judge.
+Ymär Daher (né Tahiroff - Mishar Dialect: "Ümär", Literary Tatar: Гомәр Таһиров, Ğomər Tahir; 5 November 1910 – 10 July 1999) was a Tatar cultural worker, researcher, public servant, teacher and docent of turkology, doctor of philosophy and a vice judge.
 He moved to Finland in early 1900s.

 As a researcher, Daher took part in many different altaistic and turkologic conferences around the world.
 He had versatile language skills and cultural knowledge and due to this worked for example with president Urho Kekkonen.
 Daher was an important figure in forming relations between Finnish Tatars and Russian Tatars during Soviet times.
 He was honored by the president of Tatarstan in 1998.
+Other accolades include one by Shah Mohammad Reza Pahlavi.

 Early life and career

-Ymär Daher (Ümär Tahir, né Tahiroff) was born on 5 November 1910.
-He was from Nizhny Novgorod Governorate, a Tatar village named Kuysu.
+Daher (Tahiroff) was born in 1910, in a Nizhny Novgorod Governorate village named Kuysu.
+(Russian: Овечий Овраг, Ovechiy Ovrag).
 He came to Finland with his siblings in 1922.
 His father, a merchant and political activist Sarif Daher (Zarif Tahir, 1884–1959) was living in the country already.
 Father-Daher was involved in establishing the association Etuvartiokansojen klubi in 1919.
 Its purpose was to help and create bonds between the minorities of Russia.
 The mother of Ymär Daher, Esma Sabir had died before he moved to Finland.

 Daher began his studies in Helsinki, a private lyceum founded by professor Yrjö Jahnsson.
 From there, he graduated as bachelor of laws in 1930.
 Daher received a higher law degree from University of Helsinki in 1938, and the title of deputy judge in 1943.
 Between the years 1961–1970, Daher also became the bachelor of humanities and a master, licentiate and doctor of philosophy.

 In 1930s, Daher began working at his father's business as a clerk and later as a sales manager.
 Next, he worked at the Helsinki tax office between 1938 and 1973.
 His titles during those years were inspector, department manager, business inspector, deputy secretary, department secretary and department head.
 In addition, he was the additional official of Uusimaa government in 1938, additional rapporteur of treasury in 1947 and additional official of the Supreme Administrative Court 1944–1953.

 As a teacher, Daher taught Tatar and Turkish language and Turkology at the University of Helsinki in 1963–1991, and as docent in 1976–1980.
 He had many friends among the Finnish University community, such as Martti Räsänen, Armas Salonen, Aulis J. Joki and Pentti Aalto.
+Daher did his dissertation defense in University of Helsinki in 1970.
+The subject was "History of Anatolian Agriculture".

 As a researcher, Daher took part in many altaistic and turkologic conferences in Turkey, Central Asia, United States and around Europe.
 He was involved in setting up the first International Altaistic Conference held in Finland in 1963.
 A book relating to the subject has been released under the name Tatarica.

+In 1953 Shah Mohammad Reza Pahlavi awarded Daher with "Iran National Sports Federation Medal of Merit" for his help during Helsinki competitions.